Senior Director, Leadership Development

 NACA Inspired Schools Network

-Valerie “Val” Kie is from the Pueblo of Laguna.
-She graduated from Stanford University in 2002 with her undergraduate degree in American studies and a minor in Native American studies.
-She has spent the past twenty years as an educator.
-Valerie was an elementary teacher in the Albuquerque Public Schools district and later taught middle school at the Native American Community Academy, a public charter school in Albuquerque focused on holistic wellness, cultural identity and college preparation.
-At the former, she co-wrote a comprehensive and rigorous Native Literature middle school curriculum.
-Valerie also served as a curriculum writer and advisor for several other projects, including the New Mexico Public Education Department’s Indigenous New Mexico Curriculum Initiative and the Indian Pueblo Cultural Center’s Indigenous Wisdom Project.
+Valerie Kie is from the Pueblo of Laguna.
+She has an undergraduate degree from Stanford University and a Master's degree from the University of New Mexico.
+Valerie spent the past twenty years as an educator, starting her career in the Albuquerque Public Schools district.
+She transitioned to the Native American Community Academy (NACA), a public charter school that centers holistic wellness, cultural identity and college preparation.
+At the former, she co-wrote a comprehensive and rigorous Native Literature/Reading curriculum and has since served as a curriculum writer, advisor and project lead for several other large scale Indigenous curriculum projects.

-Her current role is with the Native American Community Academy (NACA) Inspired Schools Network, where she is the senior director of education and transformation.
-In this capacity, she collaborates with Indigenous communities to transform education by designing and sustaining mission-driven schools where Indigenous language and culture are primary and Indigenous genius is uplifted in all aspects of schooling.
+Her current role is with the Native American Community Academy (NACA) Inspired Schools Network, where she is the Senior Director of Leadership Development.
+In this capacity, she leads two fellowships for leaders in Indigenous Education and collaborates with communities to transform education by designing and sustaining mission-driven schools.

 Valerie lives in Albuquerque, NM with her husband and son.
 Of the many hats she wears, being a hockey and lacrosse mom to her eleven-year old son is her favorite by far.